ray-project/ray/doc/source/rllib-models.rst

             return masked_logits, last_layer

+Depending on your use case it may make sense to use just the masking, just action embeddings, or both.
 For a runnable example of this in code, check out `parametric_action_cartpole.py <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/parametric_action_cartpole.py>`__.

 Model-Based Rollouts